The Rice Northwest Museum of Rocks and Minerals offers extensive opportunities for education and learning more about geology and mineralogy.

 The Rice Northwest Museum of Rocks and Minerals offers the following Portable Earth Science Programs:

 - Family Earth Science Night: Designed for large groups of 100-300 participants, this 90-minute educational program explores the use of earth materials, volcanism, faulting, local geology, mineral localities, state gem, rock, and fossils, and a basic introduction to rock and mineral identification.
+This program is especially good for science fairs and back-to-school nights.

 - In-School Museum Simulation: We bring the museum into the classroom in this educational program.
 We tailor presentations to any age group.
 Topics include rock and mineral identification, interesting properties of minerals, the rock cycle, use of natural resources, fossils, evolution, plate tectonics, earthquakes, volcanism, and more.